AkshitSharma07/CI-CD-Security-Pipeline/README.md

 ▶️ How to Set Up & Run

-1.Create a new GitHub repository
+1. Create a new GitHub repository

-2.Push all project files
+2. Push all project files

-3.Go to the Actions tab
+3. Go to the Actions tab

-4.Make a small change in app.py and push
+4. Make a small change in app.py and push

-5.Watch the pipeline execute in real-time
+5. Watch the pipeline execute in real-time

-6.Download reports from the Artifacts section
+6. Download reports from the Artifacts section